CDRXavier/FRWK-Sixteen-m2-Oculink/README.md

 There are two "competing" versions that are .. workable.

 The stock (no suffix) version, and the "cpr" version.
+The CPR version can be located in Other_Attempts.

-Both version pass DRC, however the cpr might have better signal integrity.
-Or worse.
+Both version pass DRC, however the CPR version might have better signal integrity.
+Less vias on the clock trace.
+Or worse, due to the wrap around.

 TODO:
 1. Tune differential pair skew